-Schools participating in a federal school meal program (National School Lunch Program, School Breakfast Program, Fresh Fruit and Vegetable Program, Special Milk Program, and Afterschool Snack Program) are required to make reasonable accommodations for children who are unable to eat the school meals because of a disability that restricts the diet.
+Schools participating in a federal school meal program, such as the National School Lunch Program, School Breakfast Program, Fresh Fruit and Vegetable Program, Special Milk Program, Seamless Summer Option, and/or Afterschool Snack Program, are required to make reasonable accommodations for children who are unable to eat the school meals because of a disability that restricts the diet.

-1. Licensed Medical Authority's Statement for Children with Disabilities
+Licensed Medical Authority's Statement for Children with Disabilities

-U.S. Department of Agriculture (USDA) regulations at 7 CFR Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
-School food authorities must provide modifications for children on a case-by-case basis when requests are supported by a written statement from a state licensed medical authority.
+U.S. Department of Agriculture (USDA) regulations at 7CFR Part 15b require substitutions or modifications in school meals for children whose disabilities restrict their diets.
+School food authorities (SFAs) must provide modifications for children on a case-by case basis when requests are supported by a written statement from a state licensed medical authority.

-The third page of this document ("Medical Plan of Care for School Food Service") may be used to obtain the required information from the licensed medical authority.
-For this purpose, a state licensed medical authority in Pennsylvania includes a:
+The third page of this document (Dietary Modification Medical Statement Form) may be used to obtain the required information from the licensed medical authority.
+For this purpose, a state licensed medical authority in Virginia includes a licensed physician, physician assistance, or nurse practitioner.